aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheCustomEndpointPlugin.md

 The Custom Endpoint Plugin adds support for RDS custom endpoints.
 When the Custom Endpoint Plugin is in use, the driver will analyse custom endpoint information to ensure instances used in connections are part of the custom endpoint being used.
 This includes connections used in failover and read-write splitting.

+Use this plugin when your connection string is an [Aurora custom endpoint](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Endpoints.Custom.html), also known as an Aurora cluster custom endpoint: `<custom-endpoint-name>.cluster-custom-<XYZ>.<region>.rds.amazonaws.com`.
+The plugin code is `customEndpoint`.

+> [!NOTE]
+> An Aurora custom endpoint is a cluster endpoint with a user-defined member list, managed in RDS.
+It is **not** the same as a user custom domain (a CNAME alias pointing at an RDS endpoint), which is configured with the [`clusterInstanceHostPattern`](./UsingTheFailoverPlugin.md#failover-parameters) parameter instead.

 Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).

 ## Plugin Availability